jonasjohansson/11.igem.se/pages/wiki/project/safety.md

 ![](/static/img/wiki/project/safety-01.png)

-For this purpose, we spoke to professor Graham F. Hatfull, the first and only researcher up to date, to engineer a temperate bacteriophage to be clinically used in the treatment of a patient with an antibiotic-resistant infection of Mycobacterium abscessus (2).
-For the treatment, they genetically modified the temperate phage Zoej and made it obligated lytic by removing its repressor gene 45, which was responsible for keeping the phage at the lysogenic cycle (3).
+For this purpose, we spoke to professor Graham F. Hatfull, the first and only researcher up to date, to engineer a temperate bacteriophage to be clinically used in the treatment of a patient with an antibiotic-resistant infection of Mycobacterium abscessus.
+(2) For the treatment, they genetically modified the temperate phage Zoej and made it obligated lytic by removing its repressor gene 45, which was responsible for keeping the phage at the lysogenic cycle.
+(3)

 ![](/static/img/wiki/project/safety-02.png)

-This helped us confirm the safety of our project design (link to design).
+This helped us confirm the safety of our [project design](/wiki/design/).
 The repressor protein for our P2 phage is the C protein.
 Moreover, it has been previously shown that removal of this protein will block the activation of the lysogenic cycle.
 (4) By eliminating the C protein from our P2 phage, we make sure that it cannot enter the lysogenic cycle in another host, preventing transduction and the exchange of resistance genes.

-## Humans & Esther – effects on health
+## Humans and Esther

-Esther consists of two parts – the vehicle bacteria and the P2 phage (link to Project Design).
+Esther consists of two parts – the vehicle bacteria and the P2 phage.
 It is crucial to evaluate the impact of these two types of organisms on human health separately since they have different characteristics.

 ### The phage